jockking/factorial/README.md

 # Factorial example in Python

-Simple Factoril function writen in Python
+Simple Factorial function writen in Python